 Firewood

 Firewood centers its kitchen around wood-fired cooking.
 The resulting menu emphasizes bold flavors in a comfortable setting.
 The wine list complements the food program without overwhelming it.
+The staff is knowledgeable and professional adding to the exceptional experience.

 What to ask about: The whole roasted dishes, which showcase the kitchen's specialty.